-François de Rugy, right, with President Emmanuel Macron and prime minister Édoaurd Philippe, December 10th 2018. © Reuters
+François de Rugy, right, with President Emmanuel Macron and Prime Minister Édoaurd Philippe, December 10th 2018. © Reuters

-When the affair involve environment minister François de Rugy's use of public money first broke, President Emmanuel Macron was determined to hold firm and keep his minister in government.
+When the affair over environment minister François de Rugy's use of public money first broke, President Emmanuel Macron was determined to hold firm and keep his minister in government.
 He did not want to “give an inch” to Mediapart he was reported as saying, and initially insisted that unless and until a criminal investigation was opened his minister should stay.
 But in the end, because of the impact the story was having among the public, and despite the fact that there was little real prospect of legal proceedings being started, President Macron bowed to political reality – and de Rugy left the government.
 Ellen Salvi reports.

 Huge pipes removing polluted water from a rare earth refinery in Inner Montgolia. © Reuters